hpe-dev-incubator/hpe-dev-portal/content/blog/fast-data-processing-pipeline-for-predicting-flight-delays-using-apache-apis-kafka-spark-streaming-and-machine-learning-part-3.md

 * [MapR Database 60-getting-started](https://github.com/mapr-demos/mapr-db-60-getting-started) to learn Discover how to use DB Shell, Drill and OJAI to query and update documents, but also how to use indexes.
 * [MapR Event Store getting started on MapR 6.0 developer container](https://github.com/mapr-demos/mapr-streams-60-getting-started)
 * [Ojai 2.0 Examples](https://github.com/mapr-demos/ojai-2-examples) to learn more about OJAI 2.0 features
-* [MapR Database Change Data Capture](https://github.com/mapr-demos/mapr-db-cdc-sample) to capture database events such as insert, update, delete and react to this events.
+* [MapR Database Change Data Capture](https://github.com/mapr-demos/mapr-db-cdc-sample) to capture database events such as insert, update, delete and react to these events.

 **WANT TO LEARN MORE?**